jinghuazhao/Caprion/pilot/Notes.md

 6. **Charge** is the charge state of the peptide or molecule.
 In mass spectrometry, peptides can be ionized to different charge states (e.g., +1, +2, +3, etc.), which affects their mass-to-charge ratio (m/z).
 The charge state is an important parameter for identifying peptides and molecules.

 They are invaluable for analyzing and interpreting MS data, including peptide identification, quantification, and characterization of post-translational modifications.

+## II.
+MS1/MS2

+In mass spectrometry-based proteomics, the typical workflow for identifying peptides and proteins involves using tandem mass spectrometry (MS/MS or MS2).
+In this process, precursor ions (peptides) are selected in the first stage of mass spectrometry (MS1) and then fragmented to produce a series of smaller ions in the second stage (MS2).
+The resulting fragment ions (product ions) are analyzed to infer the sequence of the peptide and, by extension, identify the proteins from which they were derived.

+However, it is possible to infer peptides and proteins using only MS1 data through a process known as "MS1-only" or "untargeted" analysis.
+This approach can be particularly useful in the following scenarios:

+1. **Label-based quantification**: Techniques like SILAC (Stable Isotope Labeling by Amino acids in Cell culture) or chemical labeling (e.g., TMT, iTRAQ) rely on MS1 data for quantification.
+The mass shift introduced by labels allows for the direct comparison of peptide abundances based on their MS1 ion intensities.

+2  **Label-free quantification**: Proteins can be quantified by comparing the intensities of their corresponding peptide ions in MS1 across different samples.
+This requires accurate mass and retention time alignment and often uses algorithms to detect and quantify features (peptide ions) consistently across multiple runs.

+3. **Accurate Mass and Time tags (AMT)**: This approach relies on a previously established library of peptide identifications, where each peptide is characterized by its accurate mass and normalized retention time.
+In subsequent analyses, peptides can be inferred by matching the observed accurate mass and retention time to the library without the need for MS2 fragmentation.

+4. **Data-independent acquisition (DIA)**: In some DIA workflows, proteins can be inferred from MS1 data when coupled with complex data analysis strategies and spectral libraries.
+It is important to note that while DIA collects MS1 spectra, it also involves the simultaneous fragmentation of all ions in a given mass range, and thus MS2-level data is typically available and used for identification.

+It is important to note that MS1-only approaches may have limitations in terms of identification specificity and sensitivity compared to traditional MS2-based methods.
+MS1-based protein inference is generally less confident because it lacks sequence-specific information that can only be obtained from fragment ions in MS2.
+For this reason, MS1-based methods are often complemented by MS2 data or rely on extensive peptide libraries and sophisticated computational algorithms to increase the confidence of peptide and protein identification.

 ## Peptide and Protein ID using OpenMS tools